 - Cook the farro: Start the farro after adding the mushrooms to the skillet.
 Rinse the farro in cold water.
 Bring the 2 cups water to a boil, then add the rinsed farro grain.
 Simmer covered on medium low heat until the water has been absorbed, about 20 to 25 minutes.
-When the farro is done, stir in 1 tbsp of the olive oil.
+When the farro is done, stir in 1 tablespoon of the olive oil.

 - Stir ground beef into the skillet.
 After the beef has cooked for a few minutes, add the garlic, followed by the tomatoes, thyme and oregano.
 Simmer on medium low for about 10 minutes.
 After 10 minutes, the beef should be cooked through.
 Cover the beef / mushroom mixture and keep warm on very low heat after the beef has cooked through.